owlet-hub/GLIDE/README.md

 # GLIDE

-This is the source code of GLIDE, which is our paper "GLIDE: GPU-Accelerated ANN Graph Index Construction with Data Locality".
+This is the source code of GLIDE, which is our paper "GLIDE: GPU-Accelerated ANN Graph Index Construction via Data Locality".

 ## Directory description